 Kitchen set-up and suitability for children is essential.
 We have fresh vegetables and ingredients on display and in easy-to-reach baskets in the kitchen so he can help me select ingredients.
 He has a step-ladder he can carry to various places including sections of the bench where he can reach to turn on the kettle, put scraps into the compost and comfortably pour and mix ingredients in a mixing bowl.
 To ensure his safety around the appliances, utensils and hot gas element, I never take my eyes off him and do not allow distractions like phone ringing or adult conversations to take priority over what we are doing.

-Today we cooked a simple udon noodle broth, with snow peas and boiled eggs.
+Today we cooked a simple ramen broth, with snow peas and boiled eggs.
 It tasted like a broth from the Sushi Train and it was fun to set up bamboo mats and chopsticks to eat in style.

 You will need: